Get ready for July 14

 - To the French, this date represents the downfall of the Monarchy and recognised that power could be held by ordinary citizens, not by the king or God!

-You can expect a Parisian lockdown on Friday as the French get into action.
-There will be a grand military parade on the Champs-Elysees which will start at 10am in the morning and go on until midday.
+You can expect a Parisian lockdown on Saturday as the French get into action.
+There will be a grand military parade on the Champs-Elysees which will start at 10am and go on until midday.
 Fireworks at the Eiffel Tower is probably the most loved moment of the festivities and you can expect thousands of people to be surrounding the monument.
 The fireworks can be watched from the Champs de Mars or the Trocadero from 11pm in the evening.
+It lasts for 30 minutes and it’s pretty spectacular.

 You can also dance away with the local firefighters at the annual fireman’s ball!
 A tradition that has taken place in the city for many years on Bastille Day.
 Open to the public for the next few evenings (13/14 July) find your local fire station info and details here.

-You can expect the red white and blue colours of the French Flag to be absolutely everywhere on Thursday!
+So with the revolution being celebrated and France competing in the World Cup final, you can expect the red, white and blue colours of the French Flag to be absolutely everywhere on Saturday & Sunday!
 If you want to find out more, your best bet is to look at the information available on this Paris Tourist website.

 Up the Revolution!
 Enjoy Bastille Day!